QuantLet/COP-Estimation-Misspec/COPtautotheta/README.md

 Published in : 'Estimation of the Dependence Parameter in Bivariate Archimedean Copula Models under Misspecification'

-Description : 'Plots the dependence parameter theta as a function of Kendall's tau for the Frank, the Gumbel, the Clayton, the Joe, the t-EV, the Galambos, the Husler-Reiss, and the Plackett copula.'
+Description : 'Plots the dependence parameter theta as a function of Kendall''s tau for the Frank, the Gumbel, the Clayton, the Joe, the t-EV, the Galambos, the Husler-Reiss, and the Plackett copula.'